 - Roast ‘em for low carb side dishes.
-Bell peppers and onions are delicious sprinkled with low carb taco seasoning, while kale tastes great with olive oil and garlic salt.
+Bell peppers and onions are delicious sprinkled with keto taco seasoning, while kale tastes great with olive oil and garlic salt.

 - Eat ‘em raw or sautéed.
 The top keto vegetables are delicious as a base to your salad, while other taste best sautéed in a pan with olive oil.
 Experiment and find what you like best.

 If you’re got a few extra minutes, here are some delicious keto vegetables recipes that’ll make you forget carbs even exist!

 There are so many delicious ways to eat keto vegetables, I’m getting hungry writing this article!
 Leave me a comment below and tell me what your favorite keto vegetables are.
 How do you like eating them?